-How To Install Linux, Nginx, MariaDB, PHP (LEMP Stack) in RHEL 8
+How To Install Linux, Nginx, MariaDB, PHP (LEMP Stack) On CentOS 8 / RHEL 8

 Nginx is an open-source, high-performance web server.
 It is known for its stability, very simple configuration, rich feature set, and low resource consumption.